Eastern Caribbean dollar goes digital, a help for unbanked

 The Swedish central bank already has commissioned a pilot program.
 Meanwhile, China rolled out a digital currency in four cities in April 2020 as part of a pilot program that has since expanded to more than two dozen cities.

-However, Lee Rainers, a fintech law and policy professor at Duke University, said it remains to be seen whether central bank digital currency is the future.
+However, Lee Reiners, a fintech law and policy professor at Duke University, said it remains to be seen whether central bank digital currency is the future.

 “I approach it with a sense of skepticism because this technology has been around for over 10 years now but has not taken off as a broad medium of exchange,” he said.